-Lenard Audio proposes to establish a code of Audio Standards to achieve seamless integration across all music replication platforms to, potentially, change the future of the audio industry.
+Lenard Audio proposes a code of Audio Standards to achieve seamless integration across all music replication platforms to, potentially, change the future of the audio industry.
+Our mission, simply: "Saving the world from bad sound".

-No two brands of studio monitors sound alike.
-So, it cannot be predicted how movies will sound until screened in a cinema.
-Likewise, competing brands of home Hi-Fi and live performance systems reproduce sound in a dissimilar manner.
+Presently, differing sound systems sound different.
+No two brands of studio monitors sound the same.
+It cannot be known how movies will sound until screened.
+Likewise, competing brands of home Hi-Fi and live performance systems also sound dissimilar.

-The purpose of the Lenard Audio Application Standards (LAAS) is to promote consistency and transparency in just how amplified sound and music are heard, with the need for minimal adjustment to existing technology and minimal cost to the industry.
+The purpose of the Lenard Audio Application Standards (LAAS) is to promote consistency and transparency in just how amplified sound and music are heard, with minimal adjustment to existing technology.

 Standardization has not been achieved — until now...